fredscheit/fred/README.md

-This is a basic version of my family web site.
+This is a cut-down version of my family web site.